Molokai, often referred to, as the "Friendly Island" is the most laid back island in all Hawaii.

 Activities and Attractions

-Horse back riding, mountain biking, rodeo activities, fishing and a variety of
+Eco tours, guided mule tours, mountain biking, scuba diving, fishing and a variety of

 ocean adventures that include everything from boat excursions around the island,